-- The respondent may respond to the charges and provide any information he/she believes to be relevant in determining responsibility.
-He/she has the opportunity to present information, ask questions, present records or documentation pertaining to the incident, present witnesses and provide explanations to the conduct officer.
+- The respondent may respond to the charges and provide any information the respondent believes to be relevant in determining responsibility.
+The respondent has the opportunity to present information, ask questions, present records or documentation pertaining to the incident, present witnesses and provide explanations to the conduct officer.

-- The conduct officer and the respondent will discuss the respondent’s level of responsibility in the conduct situation and attempt to come to an agreement regarding responsibility (or no responsibility) and consequences as necessary.
+- The conduct officer and the respondent will discuss the respondent’s level of responsibility relating to the allegations and attempt to come to an agreement regarding responsibility (or lack of responsibility) and consequences as necessary.
 If an agreement is reached, a Case Resolution Form (CRF) will be filled out by the conduct officer.

 - The conduct officer’s determination will be made by a preponderance of evidence, on the basis of whether or not it is more likely than not that the respondent violated the Code of Student Rights and Responsibilities.

 - In consideration of the limited role of advisors and of the compelling interest of the university to expeditiously resolve allegations of violations of the Code, the work of a conduct officer will not, as a general practice, be delayed due to the unavailability of an advisor.
 The responding student is responsible for presenting his or her own information and, therefore, advisors are not permitted to speak or to participate directly in any hearing.